URINARY BLOCKAGE

 A partial blockage can be just as serious as a complete blockage.
 Treatment is usually the same.

-Veterinarian palpates the urinary bladder to see if the cat is blocked.
+Veterinarian palpates the urinary bladder to see if the cat is blocked. (original graphic by marvistavet.com)

-urinary toxins will have started to build up in the system.
+If the blockage persists for longer than 24 hours, urinary toxins will have started to build up in the system.

 INITIAL TREATMENT

-The single most important thing for the obstructed cat is to have the blockage removed.
+The single most important thing for the obstructed cat is to have the blockage relieved.
 This is done by placing a urinary catheter through the urethral opening and either through the obstruction itself, or using pulses of flushing solution to move the plug back into the bladder where it can be dissolved.
 This procedure is often painful and sedation will most likely be needed to effect it.
 Some cats are unblocked with great difficulty only.
 Some cats cannot be unblocked and must have an emergency perineal urethrostomy to re-establish urine flow (see below for details on this surgery).

-Urinary catheter is inserted in the cat's penis to relieve the obstruction and re-establish urine flow.
+Urinary catheter is inserted in the cat's penis to relieve the obstruction and re-establish urine flow. (original graphic by marvistavet.com)

 Fortunately, most cats are successfully unblocked.
 The urinary catheter is sewn in place and will stay in place for a couple of days.
 Often a urinary collection bag is attached to the catheter so that urine production can be measured.
 Sometimes, the bladder is filled with sterile fluid and flushed out to remove crystals, inflammatory debris, and blood.

 A urine collection bag in use: note that the urine is red with blood.
+In this particular patient the urine was yellow again by the next day. (original graphic by marvistavet.com)

 When the blocked cat has filled his bladder to capacity, his kidneys stop making urine as there is no where for it to go.
 Once urine flow returns, the kidneys quickly begin to correct the metabolic disasters that have been taking place.
 Often an extremely sick blocked cat can be snatched from the jaws of death by having proper fluid support and by re-establishing urine production.
 It is amazing how efficient the working kidneys can be in restoring the body’s balance; still, it is important to realize that this is a very serious condition and not every cat can be saved.